CompuTec/processforce-docs/current/developer-guide/data-import/udf-powershell.md

 sidebar_position: 5
 ---

-# UDFs in PowerShell scripts
+# User Defined Fields in PowerShell Scripts

 On this page, you can check how to set the value for a User Defined Field (UDF) that was added to a ProcessForce object.

+---

-## General rule
+## General Rule

-When you want to set a value on UDF that was added to the ProcessForce object, you need to use the following syntax:
+When you want to set a value on User Defined Field that was added to the ProcessForce object, you need to use the following syntax:

 ```powershell
 $PFObject.UDFItems.Item("U_UDF1").Value =  'some value';